Once upon a time, I hated photoshop.

 Back when I did my first degree, I did a dissertation on the impact of glossy magazine advertising on people's body esteem.
 There's a complicated relationship between idealised art and how people feel about themselves.
 Imagery of people has ALWAYS been 'unrealistic', whether its art or marketing, but back then I thought that Photoshop was the thing that makes the difference between our bodies and a fashion photo so fraught.

-Later, I got older, had a job that made me realise that while mass media has a sort of mild corrosive effect on the soul, it is as a mere emery board compared to the hacksaw of a serious trauma, and then got a job that involved fashion photoshoots.
+These days, I think that while mass media has a sort of mild corrosive effect on the soul, it is unto a mere emery board compared to the hacksaw of serious trauma.

-Want to plan a photoshoot that is completely out of this world, even without photoshop?
+So You Want To Plan A Unretouched Photoshoot?
 Here's the brief and deadly guide!
 Including an UNEDITED SHOT!
 I expect my industry plaudits any minute now ;)

 1) Choose a model who is a statistical outlier (i.e. wildly unusual)